nrj1024/Classer-Image-Classifier/README.md

 # Classer-Image-Classifier
-A generalized image classifier using CNN with a GUI so that anyone can use it.
+A generalized image classifier using convolutional neuaral network with a graphical user interface.